Rev: 26 Nov 99

 Hiller Helicopters was awarded a U.S. Army contract in 1956 and produced two larger model flying platforms with the Army designation of VZ-1 Pawnee.
 These vehicles are similar in design but were 8 feet in diameter, 7 feet high, weighted 180lbs empty and the contract required a third Nelson engine installed.
 The added weight from the third engine severely affected the pilots' ability to use "kinesthetic" movements for directional control.
 A modified version of the Pawnee, with a longer duct skirt was designated the VZ-1E, and ended its career at Princeton University as a test vehicle for ducted fan research.

-Of the six Flying Platforms that were built, the (ONR) vehicle is on exhibit at the Hiller Aviation Museum, and the National Air & Space Museum has a VZ-1 Pawnee that is on loan to the Pima Air & Space Museum.
+Of the six Flying Platforms that were built, the (ONR) vehicle is on exhibit at the Hiller Aviation Museum, and the National Air & Space Museum has a 1031-A-1.
 Both platforms may be viewed on line at their respective web-sites.
 The location of the remaining flying Platforms are unknown.
 If you have information regarding the disposition or physical location of other Hiller platforms please contact the museum.

 "This invention relates generally to ways and means for propelling a person through the air in a controlled flight.
 More particularly the invention provides a wingless aircraft propelled by thrust reaction and capable of vertical ascent for take off and climbing, hovering in the air, horizontal flight, and vertical descent under such conditions that directional control, and transition from vertical to horizontal flight and vice versa are effected by body movements or balance of the pilot flying the machine."
 (A statement from the Patent # 2,953,321)